EPCCed/APT-python4hpc/lectures/03/README.md

 - `cimport` is Cython syntax (not recognised in standard Python interpreter)

-- can be used to import C data types, C functions and variables, and extension types
+- Used to import C data types, C functions and variables, and extension types
+    - May include where to find relevant C header files

-- cannot be used to import any Python objects
+- Does not imply import of any Python objects from the named `cimport`ed module

 ---